mpodlasin/mpodlasin-website/src/pages/articles/generators-iii.md

 return was called
 ```

-So whether it's `break` or `throw` - if `for ... of` loop finishes prematurely, it let's the iterator know by calling its `return` method.
+So whether it's `break` or `throw` - if `for ... of` loop finishes prematurely, it lets the iterator know by calling its `return` method.

 Okay, that's how `return` works.
 But... why it's here in the first place? `return` is very useful for doing cleanups.
-If there is some logic which is *critical* for an iterator to perform after the iteration ends, it should be probably put into `return` *and* `done`.
-That's because succesfull iterations don't call the `return` method, so you need to remember to do a cleanup in both cases.
+If there is some logic that is *critical* for an iterator to perform after the iteration ends, it should be probably put both into `return` *and* `done`.
+That's because successful iterations - the ones that were running till the end - don't call the `return` method, so you need to remember to do a cleanup in both cases.

 We've mentioned that there are *two* optional methods that iterators can have. `return` is one of them, and the second is `throw`.

-`throw` also has to obey similar interface as `next` and `return`.
+`throw` also has to obey a similar interface as `next` and `return`.
 It's meaning is supposed to be similar to `return`.
-The iterator is informed that iteration process ends prematurely, but it is also encouraged to raise some kind of an error.
+The iterator is informed that the iteration process ends prematurely, but it is also encouraged to raise some kind of an error.

-Intuitively, `throw` should be used when something goes really wrong.
-And yet, as we've seen, when `for ...of` loop encounteres an error, it calls `return` anyways.
+Intuitively, `throw` should be used when something goes really, really wrong.
+And yet, as we've seen, when `for ...of` loop encounters an exception, it calls `return`.
+It turns out that in that case `throw` *doesn't* get called.
 That's probably because a typical iterator doesn't really care about *why* the iteration process ends earlier than it should - it just does the necessary cleanup and that's it.

+So most of the time, when writing custom iterators, it's perfectly fine to omit `throw` and only use `return`.

-On the other hand, the behavior of generators will actually differ depending on wether we use `return` or `throw`, which we will see in the following sections.
+On the other hand, the behavior of generators will actually differ depending on whether we use `return` or `throw`.
+We will see that in the following sections.

 ## return() with generators